grame-cncm/embaudio/web/docs/lectures/lecture6.md

 While MI and FDS model the vibrational behavior of a system (i.e., using partial differential equation in the case of FDS), signal models model an object as a combination of signal processors.
 In this section, we will only look at this type of model the other ones being out of the scope of this class.

-A extremely primitive string model can be implemented using a delay line and a loop.
+An extremely primitive string model can be implemented using a delay line and a loop.
 The delay line models the time it takes for vibration in the string to go from one extremity to the other, and the loop models the reflections at the boundaries of the string.
 In other words, we can literally just reuse [the echo algorithm](TODO) for this.
 This primitive string model is called the "Karplus-Strong" algorithm:

 <figure>
 <img src="img/karplus.svg" class="mx-auto d-block" width="60%">